Election is Tuesday for three open seats

 Muhammad: Throughout my tenured dedication to our public, I have served on varying governmental and nonprofit boards, as well as two terms on the Beacon City Council.
 My resiliency, energy and comprehensive understanding of Beacon’s culture and history will be an asset to our forward-moving board.

 Stadler: As a former journalist, I bring solid research and communication skills — both useful qualities in a board member.
 As a parent, I have insight into day-to-day life at our schools: how parents, teachers and students relate, what they need and where we can fill in gaps.
 As a PTA board member and part of the building-level team at South Avenue, I have collaborated with parents and staff to get buy-in and build community.
 I’ll bring this experience and a willingness to listen and learn to the board.The Current is a nonprofit supported by its readers and provided free to the community.
-Please consider a tax-deductible contribution.
+Please consider a tax-deductible contribution of $5 per month.